-Even though you don't get treatment, you'll visit the doctor often, usually every 3 to 6 months.
-He'll want to know if you have any symptoms, like feeling tired.
-He'll also see if there are any changes in your lymph nodes -- small organs that can be sites of cancer growth, or whether your blood cell count indicates a progression of the lymphoma that may require treatment..
+Even though you don't get active treatment, you'll visit the doctor often, usually every 3 to 6 months.
+They'll want to know if you have any symptoms, like feeling tired.
+They'll also see if there are any changes in your lymph nodes -- small organs that can be sites of cancer growth, or whether your blood cell count indicates a progression of the lymphoma that may require treatment..

 These doctor's visits may be longer than normal appointments to make sure you have time to go over everything.